 If you’ve ever stood at the Secret Stadium Sauce dispenser at Miller Park, trying to put it on every food item in your hand without setting down your beer, I don't need to tell you anything about Stadium Sauce because you already know.
 If you’ve ever done this routine with a Bloody Mary in hand and thought "…that could work”, you should probably call me some time.
 But for the uninitiated here are some things about Stadium Sauce that you should know before we move forward:

 Of course, it’s amazing on a brat or a hot dog at the park, but here are a few ideas for using SSS at home.
-Continue reading »
+Read the rest of this entry »

 In the modern world that we live in today there are many things that seek to ruin our way of life.
 Terrorism, global economic collapse, James Franco, anthrax (that's still around, right?), Drake songs, Secret Service men who pick up hookers, Nicki Minaj, gingers and George Zimmerman all threaten our livelihoods on a daily basis.
 We push on because that's really all that we can do, but there is something else out there that threatens us far worse than any of the things I previously listed.
 That great danger is cyber bullying.